-The other significant aspects like groundwork of the position listing, inter-se-merit guiding principles have also been announced.
+JEE Main Percentile is different from absolute scores.
+It will be calculated on additional aspects like groundwork of the position listing, inter-se-merit guiding principles.
 Check below the procedure of JEE Main Score Normalization; how scores are premeditated to allocate the positions.

 In view of the fact that JEE Main 2019 will be conducted on diverse days and sessions, the issue of retaining correspondence amid the dissimilar sets of question papers appears to the forefront.
 It is expected that some aspirants will get a difficult paper while some may get a simple one.